ayoubfaouzi/software-engineering-notes/database-internals/chapter-02-b-tree-basics.md

 ## Disk-Based Structures

-On-disk data structures are often used when the amounts of data are so large that keeping an entire dataset in memory is impossible or not feasible.
+On-disk data structures are often used when the amounts of data are **so large** that keeping an entire dataset in **memory is impossible** or not feasible.
 Only a fraction of the data can be cached in memory at any time, and the rest has to be stored on disk in a manner that allows efficiently accessing it.

 ### Hard Disk Drives

-On spinning disks, seeks increase costs of random reads because they require disk rotation and mechanical head movements to position the read/write head to the desired location.
+On **spinning** disks, seeks increase costs of **random reads** because they require disk **rotation** and **mechanical head movements** to position the read/write head to the desired location.
 However, once the expensive part is done, reading or writing contiguous bytes (i.e., sequential operations) is relatively cheap.

-Head positioning is the most expensive part of an operation on the HDD.
-This is one of the reasons we often hear about the positive effects of sequential I/O: reading and writing contiguous memory segments from disk.
+Head positioning is the most **expensive** part of an operation on the HDD.
+This is one of the reasons we often hear about the positive effects of **sequential I/O**: reading and writing **contiguous** memory segments from disk.

 ### Solid State Drives

-Since in both device types (HDDs and SSDs) we are addressing chunks of memory rather than individual bytes (i.e., accessing data block-wise), most operating systems have a block device abstraction.
-It hides an internal disk structure and buffers I/O operations internally, so when we’re reading a single word from a block device, the whole block containing it is read.
+Since in both device types (HDDs and SSDs) we are addressing **chunks of memory** rather than individual bytes (i.e., accessing data block-wise), most operating systems have a **block device** abstraction.
+It hides an internal disk structure and buffers I/O operations internally, so when we’re reading a **single word** from a block device, the **whole block** containing it is read 🤦.
 This is a constraint we cannot ignore and should always take into account when working with disk-resident data structures.

-In SSDs, we don’t have a strong emphasis on random versus sequential I/O, as in HDDs, because the difference in latencies between random and sequential reads is not as large.
-There is still some difference caused by prefetching, reading contiguous pages, and internal parallelism.
+In SSDs, we don’t have a strong emphasis on random versus sequential I/O, as in HDDs, because the difference in latencies between **random** and **sequential** reads is **not as large**.
+There is still some difference caused by **prefetching**, reading contiguous pages, and **internal parallelism**.

-Even though garbage collection is usually a background operation, its effects may negatively impact write performance, especially in cases of random and unaligned write workloads.
-Writing only full blocks, and combining subsequent writes to the same block, can help to reduce the number of required I/O operations.
+Even though GC is usually a background operation, its effects may **negatively** impact **write performance**, especially in cases of random and unaligned write workloads.
+Writing only full blocks, and combining subsequent writes to the same block, can help to reduce the number of required I/O ops.

 ### On-Disk Structures

-Besides the cost of disk access itself, the main limitation and design condition for building efficient on-disk structures is the fact that the smallest unit of disk operation is a block.
-To follow a pointer to the specific location within the block, we have to fetch an entire block.
-Since we already have to do that, we can change the layout of the data structure to take advantage of it.
+Besides the cost of disk access itself, the main limitation and design condition for building efficient on-disk structures is the fact that the **smallest unit** of disk operation is a **block**.
+To follow a pointer to the specific location within the block, we have to **fetch an entire block**.
+Since we already have to do that, we can change the layout of the data structure to take advantage of it 😼.

-In summary, on-disk structures are designed with their target storage specifics in mind and generally optimize for fewer disk accesses.
-We can do this by improving locality, optimizing the internal representation of the structure, and reducing the number of out-of-page pointers.
+In summary, on-disk structures are designed with their target storage specifics in mind and generally optimize for **fewer disk accesses**.
+We can do this by improving **locality**, optimizing the internal representation of the **structure**, and reducing the number of **out-of-page** pointers.

 We came before to the conclusion that high fanout and low height are desired properties for an optimal on-disk data structure.
-We’ve also just discussed additional space overhead coming from pointers, and maintenance over‐ head from remapping these pointers as a result of balancing.
-B-Trees combine these ideas: increase node fanout, and reduce tree height, the number of node pointers, and the frequency of balancing operations.
+We’ve also just discussed additional space overhead coming from pointers, and maintenance overhead from remapping these pointers as a result of balancing.
+B-Trees combine these ideas 💡: increase node fanout, and reduce tree height, the number of node pointers, and the frequency of balancing operations.

 ## Ubiquitous B-Trees